-Acidovorax citrulli is the bacterial causal agent of bacterial fruit blotch, a devastating disease of melon (Cucumis melo) and other Cucurbitaceae, and its destructive potential stems from the fact that, under favorable conditions, infection spreads rapidly throughout the field [44].
+Acidovorax citrulli is the bacterial causal agent of bacterial fruit blotch, a devastating disease of melon (Cucumis melo) and other plants from the same family.
+Its destructive potential stems from the fact that, under favorable conditions to bacterial growth, infection spreads rapidly throughout the field [44].
 Symptoms of bacterial fruit blotch including water-soaking and coalescing reddish-brown lesions on cotyledons and reddish-brown lesions on leaves that developed along the venation [45].

 Among pathogenic bacteria to humans, there is Staphylococcus aureus, which is a coccus (spherical) microorganism usually with irregular distribution in clusters like bunches of grapes that is responsible for many infections in humans such as endocarditis, acute hematogenous osteomyelitis, meningitis or pulmonary infection.
-Escherichia coli, which is a rod-shaped (a bacillus) organism, is part of the normal flora and can accidentally (or opportunistically) cause diseases (such as urinary tract infection, diarrhea, meningitis and septicemia).
-Pseudomonas aeruginosa, a mobile aerobic bacillus organism widely distributed in nature, is found in small groups of normal intestinal flora and on human skin [4].
+E. coli, which is a rod-shaped (a bacillus) organism, is part of the normal flora but can opportunistically cause diseases (such as urinary tract infection, diarrhea, meningitis and septicemia).
+P. aeruginosa, a mobile aerobic bacillus organism widely distributed in nature, is found in small groups of normal intestinal flora and on human skin.
+P. aeruginosa rarely causes disease in a healthy immune system, but in individuals with compromised immune systems, this bacterium infects the respiratory tract, urinary tract, burns, and also causes other blood infections [4].